 - other context-specific behaviours, such as face washing and waste management.

 We monitor and evaluate our work to learn from it, and share this learning to make a bigger difference.
 We support and encourage governments and service providers to integrate hygiene promotion into their policies and programmes and resource it adequately.
-Having the skills and resources to run hygiene programmes effectively is essential.
-One of the major challenges in getting governments and service providers to prioritise hygiene, is the lack of understanding of how it links with health, social and economic outcomes.

 We won’t stop until good hygiene behaviour and facilities are normal for everyone, everywhere.